 As visitors approaching the exit, a small part of the river, called Banyu Moto, is where another fun will take place.
 Here visitors can hop off the tube and start enjoying the water.
-Swimming, taking pictures, and generally playing with the water are among activities recommended to do here.
+Swimming, taking pictures, and generally playing with the water are among the activities recommended to do here.
 Spend some time enjoying the last glimpse of the cave before leaving.

 Bring the tube somewhere else

 The fun with the rubber tire doesn’t have to stop at Pindul Cave.
-Some tour companies also provide a tubing experience on Oyo river, located not far from the cave.
+Some tour companies also provide a tubing experience on the Oyo river, located not far from the cave.
 Unlike Pindul’s, the current of the river is stronger.
 It provides more thrills and adventures for those craving for more adrenaline rush.